tstih/lingo/README.md

 # Lingo

 Lingo is a C++20 framework for creating recursive descent parsers.
-Followign the *simplicity before performance* philosophy, Lingo should be used for parsing small to medium sized files.
+Following the *simplicity before performance* philosophy, Lingo should be used for parsing small to medium sized files.